jlbradley1844/jlbradley1844.github.io/_posts/2022-01-22-bahaing-peace-2.md

 reality calumny is what is really sanctioned in society - lying about someone's misdeeds to discredit someone, or protect oneself or protect another at the expense of a victim you care less about.
-But outside of that, many societies consider various sorts of "fibbing" as to be fair game.
-Even the Baha'i writings give indications of times where direct truth is not the wisest course of action.
+But outside of that, many societies don't consider any verbal mischief of particular consequence.
-But calumny is uniformly condemned as wrong.

-But if you reflect, you can do a lot of harm with speech besides that.
+But if you reflect, you can do a lot of harm with speech even without committing false witness.
 One of the most important lessons of of the Baha'i writings is to become much more careful with your speech.
 In effect, refrain from verbal violence as you would physical